-SMART, TRANSPARENT, AND IMPACTFUL AID Submission to Consultations on Budget 2016
+Submission to Consultations on Budget 2017

-February 2016
+August 2016

-Issue: Official Development Assistance (ODA or aid) is one essential way in which Canada contributes to building a better world.
-This brief outlines some priority opportunities where Budget 2016 can make meaningful and practical contributions to Canadian and global objectives in the areas of international development and humanitarian assistance - working in collaboration with all development actors to improve the effectiveness of Canada's development cooperation.
+Issue: Official Development Assistance (ODA) is one essential way in which Canada contributes to building a better world.
+This brief outlines some priority opportunities where Budget 2017 can make meaningful and practical contributions to Canadian and global objectives in the areas of global development and humanitarian assistance - working in collaboration with all development actors to improve the effectiveness of Canada's development cooperation.
 This brief touches upon five areas where we can do this: through a ten-year timetable for increasing our ODA; greater transparency over spending; a strong focus on the poorest and most marginalized, in particular women; a humanitarian response commensurate with growing needs; and a commitment to new and additional climate finance.